paul-macfarlane/picksleagues-api/backlog/tasks/task-005 - Expose-endpoint-to-get-user's-leagues-with-members.md

 - [ ] The endpoint returns all leagues the authenticated user is a member of.
 - [ ] The endpoint supports an include=members query parameter to also return the list of members for each league.
 - [ ] The endpoint is authenticated and only returns leagues for the current user.

+## Implementation Plan

+1. Create a new  method in  that will orchestrate fetching the leagues and their members.\n2.
+This method will use  to get the leagues.\n3.
+If members are requested, it will then use  to fetch the members for all the leagues in a single query.\n4.
+It will then map the members to their respective leagues.\n5.
+Add a new  route to .\n6.
+This route will call the  method and handle the  query parameter.